asdqwex/doplr/README.md

 `npm install --save doplr`

-Composed of several utilities: `sweep` for discovery, `forecast` for visualization and `radar` - a web service which allows access to a graphical look at the `forecast` as well as a powerful API for queuing sweeps and accessing the forecast data.
+Composed of several utilities: `sweep` for discovery, `forecast` for visualization and `radar` - a web service which allows access to a graphical look at the `forecast` (which we call WeatherGirl) as well as a powerful API for queuing sweeps and accessing the forecast data.

 Doplr is built on top of _floom_, the streaming infrastructure build system.
 Doplr and floom aim to go hand in hand in tackling Javascript's final frontier - it has conquered the browser and the server - now it's time to take on infrastructure and operations.

-# Sweep

-Sweep is Doplr's discovery action.
-It is able to discover hosts, networks, and most importantly, cloud provider APIs.
-Doplr's sweeps are powered by _floom_, both for discovering hosts via a cloud providers API, as well as probing hosts themselves via SSH or floom's fireball daemon.
+## The Forecast

 Information Doplr discovers is added to the **forecast**.
 A forecast is what Doplr calls the information it has collected so far.
 Running Doplr sweep will automatically create a .forecast directory, and all subsequent sweeps in that directory or any subdirectory will _append_ to that forecast.
 It is generally assumed you'd use distinct directories for distinct infrastructures (think git repositories).
 Like git, Doplr will search up the directory chain for a .forecast (exactly like git's behavior).

+# Sweep

+Sweep is Doplr's discovery action.
+It is able to discover hosts, networks, and most importantly, cloud provider APIs.
+Doplr's sweeps are powered by _floom_, both for discovering hosts via a cloud providers API, as well as probing hosts themselves via SSH or floom's fireball daemon.

     doplr sweep host myserver.com